 Simple English definitions for legal terms

-Read a random definition: oral deposition
+Read a random definition: family limited partnership

 Bona fide intent to use: When someone wants to register a trademark, they must have a real plan to use it in business, not just to keep it for later.
 This is called a bona fide intent to use.
 If someone gets a trademark registration without this intent, it can be taken away later.